CoderJae777/C2G1_Project/c2g1_project/README.md

 8. Download Node.js with npm
 9. npm install

+### In case of errors
+1. npm install
+2. Ask the group!

 ### For subsequent push
 1. git branch (MAKE SURE NOT MAIN)
 2. git status (SEE YOUR EDITS IN RED)
 3. git add .
 4. git status (TO CONFIRM ITS GREEN)
 5. git commit -m "insert what you have done"
-6. git push
+6. git push (set upstream if first time)